foo123/modelview.js/README.md

 modelview.js
 ============

-A simple, light-weight, versatile and fast MVVM framework for JavaScript
+A simple, light-weight, versatile and fast MVVM front-end framework for JavaScript

 ![ModelView](/modelview.jpg)

-**Version 1.0.0** in progress
+**Version 1.0.0**

 **see also:**